Vibrant. Vital. Invigorating and lively.

 SPJ at Berkeley Journalism Chapter

-This year we are introducing our first-ever SPJ at Berkeley Chapter.
-SPJ at Berkeley will be talking with SPJ national, having discussions about ethics in journalism, supporting each other with journalism tools and hosting fun/inspiring events.
+In 2023, we started our first-ever SPJ at Berkeley Chapter.
+SPJ at Berkeley coordinates with SPJ national, having discussions about ethics in journalism, journalism tools and hosting fun/inspiring events.
 Both undergrad journalism minors and journalism grad students are welcome to join.

 Contact: